 an anointing to preach the gospel –

-The New Testament is just as much a book of prophecy as the Old Testament.
+The New Testament is just as much a book of prophecy as the Old Testament, in

-in that every word originates from a spirit of prophecy, which then makes us
+we too fulfill prophecy.
+Every word of God originates from a spirit of prophecy, which makes us

 go and tell people about Jesus, and to them we are prophets.
 That doesn’t

-persecution comes to us, they should understand that they are doing it to a
+persecution comes to us, we should understand that they are doing it to a

 prophet.
 Some might say we are not prophets because we don’t have the word of